Skip to main content

 (1) Preparing materials and information for a completed home visit;

-(2) Conducting assessments, including the administration of approved screening tools, monitoring, and follow-up with families during a home visit, in accordance with timeframes specified within provider agreements;
+(2) Conducting assessments, including the administration of approved screening tools, monitoring, and follow-up with families during a home visit, in accordance with timeframes stipulated by the department;

 (3) Developing and managing a family goal plan during home visits, when such goals are related to the program goals;

-(4) Department approved parenting education curriculum provided to families during home visits;
+(4) Providing department approved parenting education curriculum to families during home visits;

-(5) Referral and referral follow-up activities facilitated by the assigned home visitor to link families and caregivers to services that address identified goals or needs in the family goal plan or record;
+(5) Completing referral and referral follow-up activities facilitated by the assigned home visitor to link families and caregivers to services that address identified goals or needs in the family goal plan or record;

 (6) Traveling to and from the home visit;

-(7) Documentation and data entry into the statewide data system.
+(7) Completing documentation and data entry into the statewide data system.

-(E) Documentation for the provision of each service shall be maintained in the statewide data system for purposes of supporting payment, delivery of the service, and to provide an audit trail.
-Documentation shall include:
+(E) Documentation for the provision of each service will be maintained in the statewide data system for purposes of supporting payment, delivery of the service, and to provide an audit trail.
+Documentation will include:

 (1) The service that was provided;